 Are you an emigrant?

-- disposing of or giving up a home in Canada and establishing a permanent home in another country;
+- you dispose of or give up your home in Canada and establish a permanent home in another country;

-- having your spouse or common-law partner or dependants leave Canada; and
+- your spouse or common-law partner or dependants leave Canada; and

-- disposing of personal property and breaking social ties in Canada, and acquiring or establishing them in another country.
+- you dispose of personal property and break social ties in Canada, and acquire or establish them in another country.

 When do you become a non-resident?

-When you leave Canada to settle in another country, you usually become a non-resident for income tax purposes on the latest of the following dates:
+When you leave Canada to settle in another country, you usually become a non-resident for income tax purposes on the latest of:

 - the date you leave Canada;